HuligeshBondade/VYZEN-Registration-Form/README.md

    - Ensure all essential fields are filled to enable navigation to the next page.
 4. **Submit the Form**: On the AcknowledgementActivity page, click the "Submit" button to complete the registration.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries, please contact huligeshbondade62@gmail.com

----

-Feel free to customize this README file based on your specific requirements and details.